Oktawski/Oktawski/README.md

-🔭 What do I know?
+:keyboard: What do I know?
 - .Net (WebAPI, EntityFramework, MVC, Blazor, Authorization, Microsoft Graph API)
 - Kotlin (Room, Coroutines, rxJava)
 - Java (but not as much as some time ago, now I am full time .Net enthusiast)